kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 <em><strong>UPDATE</strong>: The Egghead course is taught by Redux creator Dan Abramov and is worth watching.
 But if you're a Redux beginner, I would suggest watching <a href="https://learnredux.com/">Wes Bos' free Redux course</a> first.
 It holds your hand a bit more and also discusses how to use Redux inside React, not just Redux.</em>

-<h2>Your plain JavaScript knowledge matters </h2>
+<h2>Your plain JavaScript knowledge matters</h2>
 Every job I applied for listed JavaScript as a required skillset.
-Not React or Angular or Vue...JavaScript.
+Not React or Angular or Ember...JavaScript.

 Frameworks are important but understanding how to use them in the JavaScript context is much, much more important.